Interactive Code Generation via Test-Driven User-Intent Formalization: Workflow and Problem Formulation

-\begin{enumerate} \item The human user prompts the agent for completing a function body given the prefix in a file, a natural language description and the function header/signature containing method name, parameters and returns. \item The agent repeatedly queries the user (until a stopping criterion is reached) asking if a set of behaviors (or a test) is consistent with the user intent. \item The user responds either \yesResponse{}, \noResponse, or \dnResponse{} to each of the queries from the agent. \item Once the interaction terminates, the agent outputs (a) a set of tests that the user has approved, and (b) a ranked list of code suggestions that are consistent with the user responses. \end{enumerate}
+\begin{enumerate}[nosep] \item The human user requests the agent for completing a function body given the prefix in a file, a natural language description and the function header/signature containing method name, parameters and returns. \item The agent generates a set of candidate code and test suggestions by prompting (possibly different) LLMs and possibly mutating them using {\it purely runtime} techniques. \item The agent chooses a test and queries the user asking if a test is consistent with the user intent. \item The user responds either \yesResponse{}, \noResponse, or \dnResponse{} to each of the queries from the agent. \item The agent leverages the user response to prune, rank and mutate the existing set of code and test suggestions. \item Once the interaction terminates, the agent outputs (a) a set of tests that the user has approved, and (b) a ranked list of code suggestions that are consistent with the user responses. \end{enumerate}

+We note a few aspects of the workflow: First, the proposed workflow is language and domain agnostic, as it only relies on LLMs that are increasingly capable of generating code and test suggestions in multiple popular programming languages.
+It only relies on {\it runtime execution feedback} to prune, rank and mutate suggestions that are not language-specific.

-We allow a 3-valued user response that includes \dnResponse{} since there are cases when the user may not be able to determine the evaluation of a test case.
-For example, if the test has parse error (e.g., \texttt{assert (foo(}), the question of the test being consistent with the user intent is not well defined.
-Similarly, a {\it flaky test} that depends on non-determinism within a function may not have a unique answer (e.g., \texttt{assert (CurrentDayOfWeek() == Sunday)})~\cite{flaky-tests}.
+Second, we allow a 3-valued possible user responses, including \dnResponse{}, since there are many cases when a test outcome is ill-defined in the context of the intended functionality.
+For example, when presented with a test that violates the {\it precondition} of the desired function (e.g., \texttt{assert (SqRoot(-4) == -2)} for a square-root function that is undefined on negative numbers), it is desirable to respond \dnResponse{}.
+As another example, if the test has parse errors (e.g., \texttt{assert (foo(}), the question of the test being consistent with the user intent is not well defined.
+Finally, a {\it flaky test} that depends on non-determinism within a function may not have a unique answer (e.g., \texttt{assert (CurrentDayOfWeek() == Sunday)})~\cite{flaky-tests}.

+Finally, note that our framework seeks only 1 of 3 possible user responses instead of richer feedback where, for example, the agent prompts the user to provide the desired output for a given input value~\cite{jha-icse-10}\footnote{Note that for functions returning Boolean values such as our running example in Section~\ref{sec:intro}, the distinction does not apply.}.
+We believe this is not only more lightweight even when a test consists of an input-output example, but the framework also generalizes well for richer tests and specifications.
+For example, tests of stateful APIs comprises of a test-prefix as input and the output oracle consists of a non-trivial predicate (e.g., checking non-emptiness of a stack).
+Similarly, our framework generalizes to richer symbolic postconditions where a formula tightly couples the input and the output state (e.g., saying that the output array is a permutation of the input array for a sorting function).